tex216/Mobile-Android-App-Development/GroupProject/Docs/TestPlan.md

 *This section should provide details about your unit-, integration-, system-, and regression-testing strategies.
 In particular, it should discuss which activities you will perform as part of your testing process, and who will perform such activities.*

+Testing will be completed at three levels: unit, integration, and system.
+Each level will focus on a specific area, the idea being that levels are orthogonal and come together to create a comprehensive test coverage.
+* Unit focuses on methods and valid values
+* Integration will be conducted to ensure modules interact appropriately
+* System will test the UX and provide a second line to ensuring all requirements are met that were not captured by other levers

+Testing procedures will follow the spirit of the test plan cases outlined below.

+Primary testing duties will be given to the Quality Engineer, but the team will support where / if needed.

+Regression testing will be conducted after every release to ensure no feature regression.

 ### 1.2 Test Selection

 *Here you should discuss how you are going to select your test cases, that is, which black-box and/or white-box techniques you will use.
 If you plan to use different techniques at different testing levels (e.g., unit and system), you should clarify that.*